 - Handle a CD by its edges.
 Do not bend the disc.
 Never touch the surface of the disc. - Always place the discs in the storage case when they are not being used. - To clean a disc, wipe the surface from the center to the outer edge using a clean, soft cloth.
-Do not wipe the disc using a circular motion. - Do not use a conventional record cleaner or alcohol intended for industrial use.

-A new disc may be rough on the inner and outer edges.
+Do not wipe the disc using a circular motion. - Do not use a conventional record cleaner or alcohol intended for industrial use. - A new disc may be rough on the inner and outer edges.
 Remove the rough edges by rubbing the inner and outer edges with the side of a pen or pencil as illustrated.

 - Volume control switch

-- 2. MODE select switch
+- 2. Mode select switch

-- POWER on/off switch
+- 3. Audio power on/off switch

-- 4. Tuning switch
+- 4. Audio tuning Up/Down